Hosmer and Ross help Padres cool off Pirates, 3-2

+PITTSBURGH — The small-market San Diego Padres made a big investment in February when they signed Eric Hosmer to a $144-million, eight-year contract as a free agent, the largest in franchise history.

-PITTSBURGH — Eric Hosmer hit two doubles and scored the go-ahead run and Tyson Ross won for the first time in more than a month as the San Diego Padres cooled off the Pittsburgh Pirates 3-2 on Friday night.
+The veteran first baseman paid dividends Friday night as he hit two doubles and scored the go-ahead run, and Tyson Ross won for the first time in more than a month as the Padres cooled off the Pittsburgh Pirates 3-2.

+"It's been really fun," Hosmer said.
+"I feel like I bring a lot of things to the young hitters that you don't really know about until you play at this level — how to prepare, how to attack pitchers — and it's a good reminder for myself, too.
+I think it's making me a better hitter."

-Hosmer, signed to a $144-million, eight-year contract as a free agent in February, doubled with two outs in the sixth inning off Ivan Nova and Franchy Cordero followed by a lining a single into left field.
+Hosmer doubled with two outs in the sixth inning off Ivan Nova and Franchy Cordero followed by lining a single to left field.
 That broke a 2-2 tie and sent Pittsburgh to its second loss in 10 games.

 Ross (3-3) ended a five-start winless streak by giving up two runs and five hits in six innings while striking out two and walking four.
 It was his first victory since April 13 against San Francisco.